DigitalMachinist/unity-utilities/Assets/Utilities/State Machine/README.md

  - Perform any special per-frame state login in ```OnStateUpdate```
  - **Make sure to call the base methods!**

-Any that's about it!
-Feel free to check out the source code if you need to know more.
+Anyway, that's about it!
+Feel free to check out the source code if you need to know more and feel free to post issues if you're having trouble.
+I'll try to stay on top of this and keep improving!